 Join us as we do a deep threat analysis into the vulnerability and exploitation of LOLBin attacks like Flax Typhoon and why these attacks easily bypass EDRs.

 When I read this article about the Flax Typhoon attack, amongst other things, it reminded me that when EDRs first appeared on the horizon, they pointed out that the signature-based approach used by AV vendors to detect malware could stop 95% of the then-conventional malware-driven attacks.
-Yet, the 5% attacks that escaped could inflict existential damage to the enterprise.
+Yet, the 5% attacks that escaped could inflict existential damage to the enterprise platform.
 The ease with which the Chinese Threat Actors associated with Flax Typhoon cut through the defenses made me wonder if the EDRs have also met their Waterloo.
 With that in mind, it would be instructive to unpack the Flax Typhoon attack and how EDRs do their business.

 What is a LOLBin attack, and why does it bypass EDRs?
 Unlike executable malware (such as malware.exe), LOLBin malware involves some typical executable, such as the OS-provided PowerShell (Windows) or bash (Linux) runtime utility.
 The Threat Actor triggers a command like PowerShell + <Malicious_Command_String>.
 It is challenging for an EDR to discern if the application or the threat actor issued the offending command.
 This ambiguity leads to the EDR doing nothing and the attack succeeding.